-Projects include a storytelling exchange to connect disparate neighborhoods, a public display of first love stories, a vacant warehouse turned community hub, and a global network of people creatively building stronger cities.
-His Neighborhood Postcard Project has been carried out in 20 communities from Chennai, India to Santiago, Chile and his League of Creative Interventionists has chapters in 11 cities around the world from Cologne, Germany to Lima, Peru.
+Projects include a 500 person dinner on a freeway, a storytelling exchange to connect disparate neighborhoods, a public display of first love stories, and a vacant warehouse turned community hub.
+His Neighborhood Postcard Project has been carried out in 23 communities from Chennai, India to Santiago, Chile and his League of Creative Interventionists has chapters in cities around the world from Cologne, Germany to Akron, Ohio.

 HONORS + AWARDS

 The Project for Public Spaces Placemaking Leadership Council

 Invest In Neighborhoods Economic Development and Arts Programs Grant Recipient, San Francisco, CA

 2015 Bay Area Impact Challenge Awards, Google, San Francisco, CA